 We assess that water disputes are unlikely to lead to a sustained military confrontation between India and China over disputed border areas even in the long term.
 But with competition over the control of water likely to intensify beyond this timeline, the chance of a full normalisation of ties between the two countries or a resolution to contested borders appears remote.
 On the contrary, some of the scenarios that our source suggested might emerge should India perceive China to be ‘weaponising’ its hydropower advantages include:

 - India antagonising Chinese troops at disputed border areas, like in Ladakh

 - India heavily militarising its Andaman and Nicobar islands for control of trade routes from the South China Sea over the Malacca Strait

-On current indications these both appear to be reasonably likely.
+On current indications, these both appear to be reasonably likely.

 Beyond geopolitics, the growing buildup of dams regionally and related economic activity also pose operational challenges through increased climatic and unrest risks.
 Dam-building and the restriction of water flows will very likely compound regional water scarcity.
 Our source says that it will lead to intensified droughts, as well as periodic flash flood risks along rivers in northern parts of India, Bangladesh and Pakistan.
-Furthermore, water scarcity in India’s and Pakistan’s northern regions, which heavily rely on agriculture, will probably form the undercurrent to a sustained risk of mass protests movements like the farmers’ movement throughout this decade.
+Furthermore, water scarcity in India’s and Pakistan’s northern regions, which heavily rely on agriculture, will probably form the undercurrent to a sustained risk of mass protest movements like the farmers’ movement throughout this decade.